 We were incorporated under the laws of the State of Nevada on October 8, 1998.
 Our executive offices are located at 500 Union Street, Suite 420, Seattle, WA 98101.
-Our telephone number is (206) 903-1351 and its principal website address is located at www.visualant.net.
-The information on our website is not incorporated as a part of this Form 10-
+Our telephone number is (206) 903-1351 and our principal website address is located at www.visualant.net.
+The information contained on, or that can be accessed through, our website is not incorporated into and is not a part of this prospectus.
+You should not rely on our website or any such information in making your decision whether to purchase our common stock.